 What is a Pergola Awning?

-A pergola awning combines a traditional garden structure & retractable awning.
+A pergola awning combines a traditional garden structure & retractable awnings.

 The pergola is a traditional garden structure.
 It’s made with columns, beams & rafters.

-Vines can grow on the pergola for shade, but can be messy.
-So can bird nests & droppings.
-Bees and falling leaves can be a bother.
+Vines can grow on the pergola for shade, but this can be messy.
+This attracts birds’ nests & droppings.
+Falling leaves and bees are also known to be a problem with a traditional pergola.

 The Retractable Awning:

-Retractable awnings are the best way to get on demand shade to enjoy outdoors at home.
+Retractable awnings are the best way to get on demand shade in order to enjoy the outdoors at home.

-They can keep us cool on our deck or patio during warm weather.
+They keep us cool on our deck or patio during warm weather.

 But retractable awnings, like SunSetters, break in high wind or heavy rain.